efroemling/ballistica/docs/design/os-font-rendering.md

 in Thai word choices (ICU vs libthai dictionaries) — cosmetic; don't golden-test exact offsets cross-platform.

+First real consumer: `Platform::SplitTextIntoLines()` (exposed as `babase.split_text_into_lines()`), a constraint-based splitter (min/max lines, max chars per line) that treats characters as equal width and picks the most balanced break set via a small DP.
+It exists to feed flat new-style translations into places expecting preformatted line counts (the legacy translations baked in hard line breaks); a proper font-aware wrapping text widget supersedes it eventually.

 ## Per-platform implementations

 - **Apple (Xcode builds)** — CoreText drawing into a `CGContext`, wrapped by